GVR Report cover U.S. Veterinary Services Market Size, Share & Trends Report

 The increasing prevalence of chronic and lifestyle-related diseases in companion animals, including diabetes, obesity, arthritis, and cancer, drives demand for specialized veterinary services.
 U.S. pet owners are increasingly investing in oncology, cardiology, dermatology, and orthopedic services to manage complex conditions.
 With routine immunizations, dental cleanings, parasite control, and wellness screenings becoming commonplace, preventive care is also becoming more and more important.
 Comprehensive preventive packages are being added to the service offerings of hospital networks and veterinary clinics.
 Strong growth in the usage of veterinary services is maintained by the increased focus on preventative and specialist care, which guarantees early identification, efficient treatment, and enhanced animal well-being.

-Service delivery is changing as a result of the corporate veterinarian chains and group practices' lucrative growth throughout the U.S. Stronger national networks are being created by the consolidation of smaller clinics by major businesses, like as Banfield Pet Hospitals, National Veterinary Associates, Mars Veterinary Health, and VCA.
-These organizations provide high-quality, standardized care that is backed by centralized data systems, sophisticated diagnostic instruments, and increased purchasing power for medical goods.
-In order to improve the overall quality of services, corporate networks also make significant investments in consumer interaction, research, and training.
-Their size and effectiveness increase market penetration and pet owners' trust in dependable and consistent care by making veterinarian services more accessible and reasonably priced.
+Service delivery is changing as a result of the corporate veterinarian chains and group practices' lucrative growth throughout the U.S. Stronger national networks are being created by the consolidation of smaller clinics by major businesses, such as Banfield Pet Hospitals, National Veterinary Associates, Mars Veterinary Health, and VCA.
+These organizations provide high-quality, standardized care supported by centralized data systems, sophisticated diagnostic instruments, and greater purchasing power for medical goods.
+To improve the overall quality of services, corporate networks also make significant investments in consumer interaction, research, and training.
+Their size and effectiveness increase market penetration and pet owners' trust in dependable, consistent care by making veterinary services more accessible and reasonably priced.

 Market Concentration & Characteristics

-Wearable monitoring devices, AI-powered diagnostics, telemedicine platforms, and minimally invasive surgical methods are emerging innovations in the U.S. veterinary services industry.
-For instance, TelaVets introduced a countrywide virtual veterinary platform in July 2025, offering reasonably priced online consultations for USD 65, which helps pet owners and pets avoid stress and wait periods.
-The quality of animal care is improved by these developments, which also support preventive healthcare, increase treatment precision, and streamline workflow.
+Wearable monitoring devices, AI-powered diagnostics, telemedicine platforms, and minimally invasive surgical methods are emerging innovations in the U.S. veterinary services sector.
+For instance, TelaVets introduced a nationwide virtual veterinary platform in July 2025, offering affordable online consultations at USD 65, helping pet owners and pets avoid stress and the wait period.
+These developments improve the quality of animal care, support preventive healthcare, increase treatment precision, and streamline workflows.

 U.S. Veterinary Services Industry Dynamics

-Consolidators are growing networks by purchasing individual practices, and the U.S. veterinary services industry is quite active in mergers and acquisitions.
-Stronger national presence is fostered by this trend, which also promotes scalability, operational efficiency, and resource accessibility.
-Vimian's Movora and VerticalVet collaborated in July 2024 to increase access to innovative orthopedic goods and services to help veterinarians, clinics and provide better animal care across the country.
-In addition, the two companies introduced extensive in-person and online education programs.
+Consolidators are growing networks by purchasing individual practices, and the U.S. veterinary services sector is quite active in mergers and acquisitions.
+This trend fosters a stronger national presence and promotes scalability, operational efficiency, and resource accessibility.
+Vimian's Movora and VerticalVet collaborated in July 2024 to expand access to innovative orthopedic goods and services, helping veterinarians and clinics provide better animal care across the country.
+Additionally, the two companies introduced extensive in-person and online education programs.

 Regulations in the U.S. veterinary sector emphasize animal welfare, drug safety, and professional standards.
 While safeguarding quality and accountability, they increase compliance costs for practices, particularly regarding controlled drugs, medical records, and licensing.

-Pet wellness products, teleconsultation platforms, and over-the-counter medicines act as substitutes for veterinary services.
+Pet wellness products, teleconsultation platforms, and over-the-counter medicines act as substitutes to veterinary services.
 However, their limitations in addressing complex diagnostics, surgeries, or emergencies ensure veterinarians remain indispensable for advanced animal healthcare.

 In the U.S. veterinary services industry, pet owners are the main customer group, and their increasing spending on preventive care and pet humanization is fueling demand.
-Producers of livestock also make a substantial contribution, focusing on productivity and herd health management.
+Livestock producers also make a substantial contribution, focusing on productivity and herd health management.

 Animal Insights

-The production animals segment led the market with the largest revenue share of 58.77% in 2024, driven by the sizeable livestock and poultry industries in the nation.
+In 2025, production animals accounted for the largest revenue share of 58.5%, driven by the sizeable livestock and poultry industries in the nation.
 To maintain herd health, productivity, and food safety, cattle, pigs, and poultry need ongoing veterinarian care.
 Disease prevention, immunization, reproductive control, diagnostics, and emergency treatment are among the services offered.
 Through creative waterline application, IFF introduced Enviva DUO, a poultry-focused direct-fed microbial product that improves gut health, increases immunity, and improves bird performance while maintaining efficacy even when feed intake is reduced in January 2025.
 The necessity for specialist veterinary skills is further highlighted by growing worries about antibiotic resistance and zoonotic infections.

 Service Insights

-The medical services segment led the market with the largest revenue share of 70.57% in 2024, due to the rising demand for specialized treatments, improved diagnostics, and preventative care.
-The demand for services like surgery, cancer, cardiology, dermatology, and internal medicine has increased due to rising pet ownership and growing knowledge of animal health.
+Medical services accounted for the largest revenue share of 70.4% in 2025, due to the rising demand for specialized treatments, improved diagnostics, and preventative care.
+The demand for services such as surgery, oncology, cardiology, dermatology, and internal medicine has increased due to rising pet ownership and greater awareness of animal health.
 A sizable portion are companion animals, as owners place a greater emphasis on superior medical care and innovative treatments.
-Segment expansion is further supported by the rising incidence of chronic illnesses as well as technical advancements in diagnosis and treatment.
+Segment expansion is further supported by the rising incidence of chronic illnesses and by technical advancements in diagnosis and treatment.
 Medical services remain the foundation of the veterinary services sector, as clinics and hospitals make investments in state-of-the-art facilities.

 U.S. Veterinary Services Market Share

 The increased demand for grooming, boarding, daycare, training, and pet wellness programs is driving the non-medical services segment to become the fastest-growing segment of the U.S. veterinary services industry.
 As the number of pet owners rises, more people see their animals as members of the family, placing more value on comfort, behavior, and general health than just medical attention.
-Due to rising disposable incomes and changing consumer demands for convenience and all-encompassing care, premium grooming, upscale boarding facilities, and specialist training services are all growing quickly.
+Due to rising disposable incomes and changing consumer demands for convenience and comprehensive care, premium grooming, upscale boarding facilities, and specialist training services are growing rapidly.
+For instance, Petco debuted its first-ever human product line, "My Human," in August 2025, with more than 1,000 reasonably priced lifestyle products with a pet motif.

 Key U.S. Veterinary Services Company Insights